dlt-hub/vibe-hub/corona_zahlen/corona_zahlen-docs.md

 3. 🔒 **Setup credentials**

-    Uses OAuth2 authentication with a refresh token flow.
-It requires setting up a connected app and handling token refresh mechanisms to maintain access.
+    No specific authentication information provided; assumes no authentication required for access.

-    To get appropriate API keys, please visit the original source at https://api.corona-zahlen.org/.
+    To get appropriate API keys, please visit the original source at https://www.corona-zahlen.org/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).

 4. 🏃‍♀️ **Run the pipeline in the Python terminal in Cursor**